What is a Stay at Home Dad

 Learn How to Learn

 If household chores are new to your, leverage the power of the internet to learn how to learn.
-There are literally thousands of video tutorials on every conceivable domestic chore, from doing laundry and cleaning the floors, to keeping an eye on multiple little ones and making lunch for groups of crumb-crunchers.
+There are literally thousands of video tutorials on every conceivable stay at home dad chore, from doing laundry and cleaning the floors, to keeping an eye on multiple little ones and making lunch for groups of crumb-crunchers.
 Keep an open mind and try to add one or two new household skills to your arsenal every week.
 In less than a year’s time, you’ll be a super domestic dad.

 Figure Out How to Separate Work and Domestic Life

 If you watch children and work from a home office, your responsibilities are huge.
 Consider setting careful limits on who goes into the office, explaining to kids what constitutes an emergency (a cut does but a need for a snack doesn’t), and learning how to speak on the phone while watching children.
-Make sure your boss knows that you are a domestic dad and have a conversation about situations that might take you from your work desk.